andrejewski/himalaya/README.md

 - Does not parse the contents of `<script>`, `<style>`, and HTML5 `<template>` tags

 ### Preserves Whitespace
 Himalaya does not cut corners and returns an accurate representation of the HTML supplied.
+To remove whitespace, post-process the JSON; check out [an example script](https://gist.github.com/andrejewski/773487d4f4a46b16865405d7b74eabf9).

 ## Going back to HTML
 Himalaya provides translation functions that can take the Himalaya AST and output HTML and Jade.